dtcooper/tomato/docs/server.md

     2. Either set `EMAIL_EXCEPTIONS_ENABLED` to `0` to disable emails, or set it to `1` and edit all `EMAIL_*` values point to a properly configured SMTP server
+    3. `DOMAIN_NAME` is set to a domain name that resolves to a publicly accessible IP address of the server.

     === "Setting Up an Nginx Container"